Sitefinity/Telerik.Sitefinity.Translations.TranslationsCom/README.md

  * <strong>fileFormatProfile</strong> </br>In <i>Value</i>, enter the file format that the connector accepts.
 For example, enter **XLIFF**.
  * <strong>submissionPrefix</strong> </br>In <i>Value</i>, enter the prefix for the translation submission name that is generated and sent to the connector.

-#API Overview: TranslationsComConnector
+##API Overview: TranslationsComConnector
 The <strong>TranslationsComConnector</strong> class has properties that hold information about the connector.
-The following table psummarizes the API properties.
+The following table summarizes these API properties.
+**NOTE** In this tutorial, you do not use all of the methods listed below.
+You can use the table below as reference, as well.
-### TranslationsCom specific properties
+#### TranslationsCom specific properties
 <table>
 	<thead>
 		<tr>